2025 U.S. Government Shutdown: Agency-by-Agency Contingency Plan Breakdown

 The following major agencies have not yet published updated contingency plans for the potential September 30, 2025 shutdown:

-Department of Interior - No current plan published, though preparing for significant layoffs
+Department of Interior - Last plan published in 2023, though preparing for significant layoffs

-Department of Housing and Urban Development - No current plan published
+Department of Housing and Urban Development - Last plan published in 2023 (the plan was removed from HUD’s website recently)

 If you aren't a Squared Compass partner, what are you waiting for?
 From getting your business set up with specific government set aside programs at both the State and Federal level, to being empowered by a Fractional Capture team to win government contracts, to receiving tailored government contract opportunities Squared Compass delivers immense value which helps propel our partners to success.
 Schedule a chat with our team today.